funcompbio/funcompbio.github.io/setup.md

 select the download link under _RStudio Desktop (Free)_, and finally download the installer file for your Linux distribution and install it according to the corresponding package manager.
-For instance, in the case of a Debian/Ubuntu distribution, once the `.deb` file is downloaded, you should be able to install it in your system by typing:
+For instance, in the case of a Debian/Ubuntu distribution, once the `.deb` file is downloaded, you should be able to install it in your system by typing the following on the Unix shell:

 ```
-sudo dpkg -i rstudio-x.y.z-arch.deb
+$ sudo dpkg -i rstudio-x.y.z-arch.deb
 ```
 where `x.y.z` refer to the RStudio version and `arch` to the processor architecture (`x86_64` or `amd64`).